Please use these details for all enquiries for any European Wicked depot as we deal with all reservations and enquiries

 Here at Wicked Europe we calculate our hires per calendar day.
 So each day is counted as one, irrespective of what time you pick up/return the van.

-Wicked Europe currently has a fleet made up of Toyotas.
-We have a few different models which include Estimas, Town Ace Noahs and Hiace Regius vans.
+Wicked Europe currently has a fleet made up of mostly Toyotas.
+We have a few different models which include Town Ace Noahs, Voxys and Hiace Regius vans.
 Our Safari vans are currently the Toyota Hiace Regius model (RHD) and the Chevrolet Astro (LHD).
 Our 2 seaters are a mixture of the Noahs and Voxys but are set up exactly the same on the inside and have the same amount of space.
 Our only distinction is between the different styles of van - the 2 seater and the Safari.
 Our classic 2 seater is a right hand drive as is the RHD Safari Camper.
 We also have a left hand drive Safari van category and a Premium 2 seater (Nissan NV200), which is left hand drive.
-We also have Toyota Auris cars which we call the Mini Camper.
+We also have Toyota Auris cars (right hand drive) which we call the Mini Camper.

 Please explore the Gallery pages for images of our vans and scroll down on the homepage to take a look around the vans with our Virtual Tours.